sea0breeze/PcapParser/README.md

 # PcapParser
-A simple tool which can parse pcap files.
+A simple command tool which can parse pcap files.
 It is created for offline ctf.
+It can follow tcp stream according to seq and ack.
+But its robustness is still not good.
 ## Usage
 pcapparse.py
 [-h]